George Reid: Federation

 At the general election held soon after, Barton challenged Reid in the premier's seat of Sydney-King.
-Although defeated him, but his party came back with a reduced majority.
+Reid was re-elected, receiving 761 votes to Barton's 651, but his party came back with a reduced majority.
 Reid fought for federation at the second referendum and it was carried in New South Wales, with 56.5 percent of valid votes cast for 'Yes'.
 "A bizarre combination of the Labor Party, protectionists, Federation enthusiasts and die-hard anti-Federation free traders" censured Reid for paying the expenses of John Neild who had been commissioned to report on old-age pensions, prior to parliamentary approval.
 Governor Beauchamp refused Reid a dissolution of parliament, and Reid was defeated in a no confidence motion, 75 to 41, in September 1899.
 By this time Reid had grown extremely overweight and sported a walrus moustache and a monocle, but his buffoonish image concealed a shrewd political brain.

 Federal politics

 Leader of the Opposition (1901–1904)

 Reid was elected to the first federal Parliament as the Member for the Division of East Sydney at the 1901 Australian federal election.
 The Free Trade Party won 28 out of 75 seats in the Australian House of Representatives, and 17 out of 36 seats in the Australian Senate.
 Labor no longer trusted Reid and gave their support to the Edmund Barton Protectionist Party government, so Reid became the first Leader of the Opposition, a position well-suited to his robust debating style and rollicking sense of humour.
 In the long tariff debate Reid was at a disadvantage as parliament was sitting in Melbourne and he could not entirely neglect his practice as a barrister in Sydney, as his parliamentary income was less than a tenth of his income from his legal practice.
 In their old stronghold of New South Wales free traders had won 12 seats, but Labor won six, and the old compact between Labor and Reid was a thing of the past.

 On 18 August 1903, Reid resigned (the first member of the House of Representatives to do so) and challenged the government to oppose his re-election on the issue of its refusal to accept a system of equal electoral districts.
 On 4 September he successfully contested the 1903 East Sydney by-election against a Labor opponent.
 He was the only person in Australian federal parliamentary history to win back his seat at a by-election triggered by his own resignation, until John Alexander in 2017.

-Alfred Deakin took over from Barton as Prime Minister and leader of the Protectionists.
+Alfred Deakin took over from Barton as prime minister and leader of the Protectionists.
 At the 1903 election, the Free Trade Party won 24 seats, with the Labor vote increasing mainly at the expense of the Protectionists.